Insights

 Fines

-If you play a song without a required license and are caught, the consequences can be severe.
-Fines can range from $750 to $30,000 or more per song.
-If the court deems that you intentionally and willfully broke the law, the penalties will be more severe.
+If you play a song without a required license and are caught, the consequences can be severe and include fines.

 How to Get Licensed Music